 We think, “I just don’t understand why ___________ isn’t working?”

-(my business isn’t growing, I can’t lose weight even though I work out and eat healthy, my relationships are going in the dump, my kids don’t respect me, I can’t figure out how to get from A to B, I just don't have time to do anything new...)
+(my business isn’t growing, I can’t lose weight even though I work out and eat healthy, my relationships are sliding, my kids don’t respect me, I can’t figure out how to get from A to B, I just don't have time to do anything new...)

 What’s on the other side of that wall is AN EQUAL AMOUNT OF FORCE pushing back, in the opposite direction.
 Oh.
 That.

 It’s called RESISTANCE.
 (See above list of excuses.)

 OK, where does the resistance come from?
 How do I find it?
 What do I do to move it?

 It’s the story that we call our life.
 It’s the list of excuses that we have attached to as our identity.
 The myriad of perfectly “legitimate” reasons why she can do it and you can’t.

 We are believing things about ourselves that aren’t true.

 We are strong enough.

 We do have the courage.